 Useful for older adults:

 this is another important pro of owning a French bulldog; they are an excellent choice for elderly people.
 The reason is that they need less exercise than larger breeds, love being cuddled and have been bred to offer more companionship than you can imagine.
 Frenchie’s are also small.
-So for elderly and less mobile generation, they can be an excellent choice as a dog.
+So for the elderly and less mobile generation, they can be an excellent choice as a dog.

 They are perfect for apartment living:

-Due to their small size and lack of intense physical exercise, Frenchie makes excellent dogs for those living in flats or small apartment’s house.
+Due to their small size and lack of intense physical exercise, Frenchie makes excellent dogs for those living in flats or small apartment’s houses.
 If this sounds like you, Frenchie is a good choice for you.

 They are straightforward to train:

 Do Not Require A Lot of Exercises

 Many people would prefer a dog that they will not have to exercise, and if that is you, a French bulldog might be a good option.
-This dog has a great deal of energy, but they’re intolerance to a lot of exercises because of how their body is made up.
+This dog has a great deal of energy, but they’re intolerant to a lot of exercises because of how their body is made up.
 Though French bulldogs are susceptible to weight gain, so they need some activity and play.